Which Covid-19 test to get and when?

 Other ways to stay safe and protect your loved ones

 - Thank you to those of you who’ve had your vaccine already.
-It really is the best way to protect yourself and your loved ones from Covid-19.
+Getting the vaccine is the best way to protect yourselves and your loved ones from Covid-19.

 - Please think of others and, even if you’ve been vaccinated, continue to take steps to stay safe and follow the basics like hand washing.